LukashonakV/arch-linux/README.md

    > - with_firewall.
 Turns ON/OFF firewall setup.
 See [Arch firewall](https://wiki.archlinux.org/index.php/Category:Firewalls)
    > - disk_type defines physical disk drive where system is going to be installed to.
 When SDA, TRIM and swappiness configurations take the part.
 More details about [SSD](#Notation).
 More details about [SWAP](https://wiki.archlinux.org/index.php/swap)
    > - Gigabytes reserved for the TMPFS.
 Is OFF, when equal to zero.
    > - with_zswap.
 Turns ON/OFF Zswap.
-More details about [ZSwap](https://wiki.archlinux.org/index.php/Improving_performance#Choosing_and_tuning_your_filesystem) zram and szwap section.
-For activation is used zramswap AUR package[zramswap](https://aur.archlinux.org/packages/zramswap/)
+More details about [ZSwap](https://wiki.archlinux.org/index.php/Improving_performance#Choosing_and_tuning_your_filesystem) "zram and zswap" section.
+For activation is used zramswap AUR package [zramswap](https://aur.archlinux.org/packages/zramswap/)
    ## 1.3 Installation
    - Boot into Arch ISO
    - Download Install/1_baseInstall.sh via wget https://raw.githubusercontent.com/lukashonak/arch-linux/master/Install/1_baseInstall.sh